Barnwell: The 233 players who could win NFL MVP in 2019

 Candidates (14): Josh Allen, Sam Darnold, Jimmy Garoppolo, Jared Goff, Lamar Jackson, Patrick Mahomes, Marcus Mariota, Baker Mayfield, Kyler Murray, Dak Prescott, Mitchell Trubisky, Deshaun Watson, Carson Wentz, Jameis Winston

 My favorite from this group: Garoppolo (40-1).
 Injuries are going to be a concern, of course, but you could say that about half of the people in the list above, and most have worse odds.
-Underlying metrics suggest that the 49ers are one of the most likely teams in the NFL to improve in 2019, and Garoppolo should have an excellent offensive line while working under Shanahan for a full season.
+Underlying metrics suggest that the 49ers are one of the most likely teams in the NFL to improve in 2019, and Garoppolo should have an excellent offensive line while working under Kyle Shanahan for a full season.
 Wentz, for what it's worth, currently has the second-lowest odds of any passer at +550.

 My least favorite from this group: Mariota (60-1).
 He is one of those quarterbacks with serious injury concerns, but he also hasn't played well enough when healthy to ever garner meaningful MVP consideration.
 The former Oregon star is also dealing with yet another offensive coordinator in Arthur Smith, who has never been a coordinator at any level.